equinor/ops-actions/docs/workflows/python-release.md

-# Python Package Releaser
+# `python-release.yml`

-[Python Package Releaser](../../.github/workflows/python-release.yml) is a reusable GitHub Actions workflow that automatically builds and releases your Python packages.
+A reusable GitHub Actions workflow that automatically builds and releases your Python packages.

 ## Key Features